 C. Accounting Entries for Recording Inventories

 Increases or decreases in inventory values (as compared to SABHRS balances) should be recorded in the GL module each fiscal year-end.
-Both governmental and proprietary funds record the inventory entries in the Actuals Ledger, as shown below.
+Both governmental and proprietary funds record the inventory entries in the Actuals Ledger

-1. Governmental fund entries

-Inventory on hand at fiscal year-end should be recorded as an asset with reservation to fund balance (account 4121 – Fund Balance – Inventory) for the total amount.
+Recording Inventories for governmental funds is covered in MOM-SFSD-POL-SAB 311 -Fund Equity, with example journal entries.